 The Social Service Transportation Advisory Council (SSTAC), created by Senate Bill (SB) 498 to meet requirements in state law, advises the Board on transit related issues for traditionally under-represented and underserved populations such as the elderly, disabled, low-income, and minority (i.e. Black, Hispanic, Asian American, Native American/ Alaskan Native, and Pacific Islander) community groups.
 It annually participates in the identification of transit needs in the region via the Unmet Transit Needs process and makes recommendations to the Board in their annual unmet transit needs determination and finding.

-SSTAC meetings are scheduled on the 1st Monday of every month at 3:00 p.m.via Zoom due to the current COVID-19 pandemic.
+SSTAC meetings quarterly at 3 p.m. on the first Tuesday of a monthvia Zoom due to the current COVID-19 pandemic.
 These meetings are open to the public and there is an opportunity on every agenda for the public to offer comments.

 Membership of this committee is comprised of representatives from member jurisdictions and residents of San Joaquin County who are seniors, social service providers, transit users, and disabled.
 Members of SSTAC are appointed by the SJCOG Board.
 Members include: